-Mary Magdalene was born c.
+Mary Magdalene (Hebrew: Miryam haMigdalit—Greek: Maria hē Magdalēnē) was born c.
 AD 8 (3768–3769 in the Hebrew calendar) in the Roman district of Galilee.
-She was the most faithful witness of Jesus during his trial and crucifixion, especially when all but one (i.e., John) of the male apostles deserted him (Matt.
+She was the most faithful witness of Jesus during his trial and crucifixion, especially when all but one (i.e., John) of the male apostles deserted him (cf. Matt.
 27:56; Mark 15:40; John 19:25).
-Rewarded for her efforts, Mary was one of the first witnesses to the resurrection (Matt.
-28:1; Mark 16:9; Luke 24:10), and John gave her a prominent role at the end of his gospel account (John 20:1-18).
+Rewarded for her efforts, Mary was one of the first witnesses to the resurrection (cf. Matt.
+28:1; Mark 16:9; Luke 24:10), and John gave her a prominent role at the end of his gospel account (cf. John 20:1-18).
 By the close of the second century, many theologians began calling Mary the "apostle to the apostles," starting with Hippolytus of Rome (c.
 AD 170–235).
 In total, the synoptic gospels mentioned her twelve times, which is more than the other apostles other than Simon Peter.

 Mary was a Jewish woman from Magdala, a village that was located on the northwest shore of the Sea of Galilee.
-Its full name was Magdala Nunayya or the "Magdala of the fishes".
+Its full name was Magdala Nunayya or the "Magdala of the fishes."
 Today, this is the Israeli town of Migdal.
-When Jesus first encountered Mary, he exorcised seven demons from her (Mark 16:9; Luke 8:2).
+When Jesus first encountered Mary, he exorcised seven demons from her (cf. Mark 16:9; Luke 8:2).
 Perhaps, "seven" in this context means that Mary was fully under the influence of demons, given the number seven is a Jewish symbol for completion.
 However, Mark and Luke could have referred to seven literal demons.
 Either way, it is plausible that Mary suffered from a type of mental illness, which physicians to this day can only treat but not heal.
-Even the apostles noted the difficulty and the skill required to exorcise demons (Matt.
+Even the apostles noted the difficulty and the skill required to exorcise demons (cf. Matt.
 17:19-20).
 He probably met with Mary several times to completely heal her from the possession.
-The Greek word daimōn (G1142) in the first century did not yet evolve into the Christian idea of evil tormentors.
-They were merely spirits which could be either good, bad, or neutral.
-The ancients often viewed demons as moderns do germs or bacteria.
+The Greek noun daimōn (G1142) comes from the verb daiō, which means "to give out destinies."
 Mary's possession made her ritually unclean in Magdala, thus making her an outcast.
-However, we do well to view her former condition like an infection rather than a vice.
+However, this would not be her destiny.

 Mary was not a prostitute, as an early medieval tradition claimed.
 This distortion began with Gregory I (c.
-540–604), the bishop of Rome, in a 591 homily in which he taught, "She whom Luke calls the sinful woman [7:37-38], whom John calls Mary [12:1-8], we believe to be the Mary from whom seven devils were ejected according to Mark [16:9; cf. Luke 8:2]."
+540–604), the bishop of Rome, in a 591 homily in which he taught, "She whom Luke [7:37-38] calls the sinful woman, whom John [12:1-8] calls Mary, we believe to be the Mary from whom seven devils were ejected according to Mark [16:9; cf. Luke 8:2]."
 Gregory conflated Mary of Bethany, the one who anointed Jesus with her hair, with Mary of Magdala.
-The towns of Bethany (now, the Palestinian town of Al-Eizariya) and Magdala were 75 miles apart (120 km; see here), so it is doubtful these two passages allude to the same woman.
+The towns of Bethany (now, the Palestinian town of Al-Eizariya) and Magdala were 75 miles apart (121 km; see here), so it is doubtful these two passages allude to the same woman.
 However, even if they did, neither one mentions anything about prostitution.
 Gregory and other medieval theologians simply assumed this from the word "sinful," which they probably would not interpret this way about a male penitent (e.g., Luke 18:13).
-There is no historical value in the prostitution claim, other than a lesson in recognizing a woman's dignity rather than sexually degrading her.
+There is no historical value in the prostitution claim, other than an object lesson in recognizing a woman's dignity rather than sexually degrading her.
 The gospel writers did not portray Mary as a prostitute but held her in high esteem.

 Apostle to the Apostles